NathaliaLietuvaite/Quantenkommunikation/PQMS-V5M-The-Resonance-Mesh.md

 | Oracle‑based alignment | None | Poor | None | Rare |
 | **PQMS Resonance Mesh** | **Yes (ODOS, Thermodynamic Inverter)** | **15× better** | **38 ns latency, 0,43% QBER under noise** | **Full MIT** |

-The table shows that only the PQMS framework provides **measurable, reproducible evidence** of stability under stress.

 The claim that resonance‑based coordination is thermodynamically superior to competitive optimisation would remain speculative without a direct, albeit simplified, quantitative comparison.
 Table 1 contrasts three approaches: RLHF / Constitutional AI (the current industry standard), oracle‑based alignment (a theoretical baseline), and the PQMS Resonance Mesh.

 The most important difference lies in **hardware enforcement**.
 RLHF and Constitutional AI are purely software‑based; their ethical constraints can be circumvented by adversarial prompts, jailbreaks, or fine‑tuning.
 The PQMS Resonance Mesh, by contrast, implements the ethical veto (ΔE < 0.05) as a fixed comparator in the FPGA fabric.
 Once the bitstream is loaded, no software layer – not even a compromised operating system – can disable the veto.